Current Weather

 Weather Briefing

-VFRLieutenant Julio Gallardo Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 20,000 feet and 10 miles or greater visibility.
-Note: This observation is 10.9 hours old and conditions may have changed.
+VFRLieutenant Julio Gallardo Airport is currently reporting visual flight rules (VFR) conditions with clear skies.

 Wind Analysis